jackbrighton/how-to-web/photo-optimization.md

 ![Closer view of Save for Web dialogue box in Photoshop] (img/save-for-web-2.png)

+Once you're happy with the image quality and file size reduction, click Save to create your web-optimized photo.
+This will not affect your original image, which should be archived for possible use in the future.

 ###More Tutorials on Photoshop's Save for Web

 Here’s a video from Lynda.com that explains [how to use Save for Web in Photoshop](https://youtu.be/OL0DwX7dnto).